lidofinance/dual-governance/docs/specification.md

 - All withdrawal batches MUST be formed using the `Escrow.requestNextWithdrawalsBatch`.
 - The last unstETH NFT in the `WithdrawalQueue` at the time of the `Escrow.startRageQuit` call MUST be finalized.
 - All withdrawal batches generated during `Escrow.requestNextWithdrawalsBatch` MUST be claimed.
+- The `RageQuitExtensionPeriod` MUST NOT have already been started.

 ---